Org mode syntax

 #+TITLE: Org mode syntax #+SUBTITLE: and HTML export examples #+DATE: <2017-06-04 Tue> #+AUTHOR: Tuomas Pyyhtiä #+EMAIL: pyyhttu+org-mode@pm.me

-Second group of lines set the HTML metadata used in any title pages, headers, footers, etc.:
+First set of lines define HTML metadata used in any title pages, headers, footers, etc.:

 A few other are used exclusively by the html exporter.